Using the Automatic Importers

 Step 1: Select an Importer

-When you first launch Bee Docs Timeline or when you create a new Document, the intro panel will be shown automatically.
+When you first launch Timeline 3D or when you create a new document the intro panel will be shown automatically.
 This panel allows you to select a Look for your timeline as well as an importer.
-The following importers are available in Bee Docs Timeline 2.0:
+The following importers are available:

 • Address Book: Chart contacts based on their birthday